LukasBommes/mv-extractor/README.md

 Change into the `mv_extractor` directory and run the extraction script
 ```
-sudo ./run.sh python3.10 extract_mvs.py
+sudo ./run.sh python3.10 extract_mvs.py --preview --verbose
 ```
-This pulls a prebuild Docker image and runs the mv-extractor within this image.
+This pulls a prebuild Docker image and runs the mv-extractor on the example video `vid.mp4` within this image.

-The extraction script provides several command line options, e.g., to store extracted motion vectors to disk, and to enable/disable graphical output.
+The extraction script provides command line options to store extracted motion vectors to disk, and to enable/disable graphical output.
 To see all command line options type
 ```
 sudo ./run.sh python3.10 extract_mvs.py -h
 ```
-For example, if you want to store extracted frames and motion vectors to disk, you can do so by running
+For example, if you want to store extracted frames and motion vectors to disk without showing graphical output, you can do so by running
 ```
 sudo ./run.sh python3.10 extract_mvs.py --dump
 ```
 You can also open another video stream by specifying its file path or url, e.g.,
 ```
-sudo ./run.sh python3.10 extract_mvs.py "another_video.mp4"
+sudo ./run.sh python3.10 extract_mvs.py "another_video.mp4" --preview --verbose
 ```
 Note, that the last command will fail because there is no file called `another_video.mp4`.